How to Start a Thesis Defense Presentation

 A great methodology slide explains the what, how, and why:

-- What method you used for your research
+- What method did you use for your research

 Because this part of your thesis will be rather technical, the most effective way to aid understanding is by using graphics like charts and tables.